Liminal Firewall

 Firewall combines all the policy outcomes and generates a final outcome.
 The most restrictive outcome is the final outcome, as illustrated in the following table.

-Travel RuleTransaction RiskFinal outcome
+Travel RuleTransaction RiskTransfersFinal outcome

 AcceptApproval